SonaliPatankar/Water-flow-Path-Generator/README.md

 # Water-flow-Path-Generator

 This project aims to generate a path representing the maximum water flow on a terrain defined by an STL file.
+This project implemented in C++ using Qt and OpenGL for rendering.
 ## File Structure
 -**pathGenerator.cpp**: This file contains the implementation of the waterflow path functionality.
 It likely includes algorithms for simulating water flow and determining the path of maximum flow.